Blog

 Consent Is Not Optional

 In the world of the Threaded Accord, sigils can be inscribed on talismans, rings, and in rare cases, burned into skin.
-But never without consent.
+However, never without consent.

 A sigil tied to a person’s essence cannot be forced.